🚰 Personal Health Checklist

 Eating Healthier

-- Avoid processed foods: anything in a box or on the shelf and processed meats - to reduce overall sodium intake and eat more nutritious foods.
+- Avoid processed foods ā anything in a box or on the shelf, as well as processed meats ā to reduce overall sodium intake and the fillers and other additives that come with them.
+Avoiding processed foods means youāll generally eat more nutritious and less calorie-dense foods.

 - Walk or do some simple exercise afterward to aid digestion and restore blood sugar levels.